 Small-business health care credit.

 The maximum credit is 50% of group health coverage premiums paid by the employer, provided it contributes at least 50% of the total premium or of a benchmark premium.
-For 2015, the full credit is available for employers with 10 or fewer full-time equivalent employees (FTEs)

-and average annual wages of less than \$25,800 per employee.
-Partial credits are available on a sliding scale to businesses with fewer than 25 FTEs and average annual wages of less than \$51,600.
-Warning: To qualify for the credit, online enrollment in the Small Business Health Options Program (SHOP) generally is required beginning in 2015.
-In addition, the credit can now be taken for only two years, and they must be consecutive.
+For 2016, the full credit is available for employers with 10 or fewer full-time equivalent employees (FTEs) and average annual wages of less than \$25,900 per employee.
+Partial credits are available on a sliding scale to businesses with fewer than 25 FTEs and average annual wages of less than \$51,800.
+Warning: To qualify for the credit, online enrollment in the Small Business Health Options Program (SHOP) generally is required.
+In addition, the credit can be taken for only two years, and they must be consecutive.
 (Credits taken before 2014 don't count, however.)